SpudGunMan/meshing-around/README.md

 SentryChannel = 9 # holdoff time multiplied by seconds(20) of the watchdog
-SentryHoldoff = 2 # channel to send a message to when the watchdog is triggered sentryIgnoreList = # list of ignored nodes numbers ex: 2813308004,4258675309
+SentryHoldoff = 2 # channel to send a message to when the watchdog is triggered sentryIgnoreList = # list of ignored nodes numbers ex: 2813308004,4258675309 highFlyingAlert = True # HighFlying Node alert highFlyingAlertAltitude = 2000 # Altitude in meters to trigger the alert
 ```

 ### E-Mail / SMS Settings